UNU-CRIS: Funding

 UNU–CRIS’ core funding is provided by the Flemish Government of the Kingdom of Belgium.
 With the support of the province of West Flanders, it is located at the Episcopal Seminary, the former Abbey of the Dunes of Bruges.
-As of 2016, UNU-CRIS is governed by a Memorandum of Understanding between the United Nations University, Ghent University, the Vrije Universiteit Brussel and the Flemish Government.
+On 9 February 2017, UNU-CRIS organized an academic session to announce the first Memorandum of Understanding between the United Nations University, Ghent University, the Vrije Universiteit Brussel and the Flemish Government.
+The academic session took place in the Gothic Hall of the City Hall of Bruges.
+The Under-Secretary-General of the UN and UNU Rector David Malone came to Bruges to celebrate this special event and to present his vision on the changing role for UNU and UNU-CRIS.